AMReX-Microelectronics/Electrostatic/Exec/input/parallel_plate_capacitor/ReadMe.txt

    a voltage of 10 V is specified at Zmax boundary and 0 V is specified at Zmin boundary.

-  -Three examples provided in this folder show different ways to specify these voltages.
+  -Four examples provided in this folder show different ways to specify these voltages.

      1) inhomo_const_dirichlet: